duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 <figcaption>PTCORE across training budgets.
 Bubble size represents the model's total number of parameters.</figcaption>
 </center>

-[PTCORE](https://huggingface.co/datasets/duarteocarmo/ptcore-eval) is a collection of six tasks that measure the capabilities of base models across Portuguese language and culture.
-It's a version of CORE made especially for European Portuguese.
+[PTCORE](https://huggingface.co/datasets/duarteocarmo/ptcore-eval) is a collection of six tasks that measure the capabilities of base models across Portuguese language and culture (e.g., think CORE for Portuguese).
 It draws on recent work from the [AMÁLIA team]({filename}/posts/101-AMALIA-portuguese-llm.md) and a couple of other datasets I curated.
 Here's the full list:

 | Task | What it measures | Examples |